yeasy/learning_pickleball/14_key_tips_en.md

 Advanced pickleball requires an effective combination of skills from ping pong, badminton and tennis.

+## Practices

+* Learn how to play hard first, then how to play softly, then play hard again.
+At last, master to play flexibly.
+* Being able to control power is more important than power itself.
+Controlling means that with the same gesture, you can add different power, spin or angle.
+* Ball follows the mind.
+You will see the trajectory before hitting the ball.
+All your need is to implement it.
+* Never play games before the correct action becomes your subconscious reaction.

 ## Strategies
 * Take advantage of one's own strengths and attack others' weaknesses; first stand undefeated, and then defeat opponents.
-* Being able to control power is more important than power itself.
-Controlling means that with the same gesture, you can add different power, spin or angle.
 * Footwork is more important than hand technique.
 Run into position before playing.
 * Don't get into a groove.
 Make adjustments at any time according to the opponent.
-* Ball follows the mind.
-You will see the trajectory before hitting the ball.
-All your need is to implement it.
 * Play fast against slow.
 Either be faster than the opponent, or make the opponent slower.
-* Never play games before the correct action becomes your subconscious reaction.

 ## Tactics